observersilent6/Docs/PostgreSQL/Installation and Configurations/README.md

 -   Create New Database :

-        CREATE DATABASE test_db;
+        CREATE DATABASE blueteams;

 -   Grant Privileges to User on a specific Database:

-        GRANT ALL PRIVILEGES ON DATABASE test_db TO jhon;
+        GRANT ALL PRIVILEGES ON DATABASE blueteams TO jhon;

 -   Change Ownership for a Databse:

-        ALTER DATABASE test_db OWNER TO jhon;
+        ALTER DATABASE blueteams OWNER TO jhon;

 -   Create A New Table to a Database: